smasse/Spectro/README.md

 GitLab Project: leafyseadragon / android-acoustic-lib

-Library **lib-comm** from the above package is not used by the Spectro app.
+Library **sm-lib-comm**, also in the above GitLab project, is not used by the Spectro app.

 #### DRAFT TEXT FOR PLAY STORE LISTING ####